 Income, based on the ISEE.

-Minimum of credits acquired.
-Students enrolling in the 2nd year of studies must have obtained at least 10 ECTS credits, in the previous year and before 10 August of the academic year of enrolment, whereas those enrolling in subsequent years must have obtained at least 25 CFU (in brief, they are defined as active).
+Definition of 'active' student. to be considered 'active', students enrolling in the 2nd year of studies must have obtained at least 10 CFU (ECTS credits) in the previous year and before 10 August of the academic year of enrolment, whereas those enrolling in subsequent years must have obtained at least 25 CFU.

 Payments are due in two instalments